chadgeary/cloudworkstation/README.md

 **mgmt_cidr**

-- an IP range granted NiFi webUI and EC2 SSH access via the ELB hostname.
+- an IP range granted webUI and EC2 SSH access.
-- deploying from home? `dig +short myip.opendns.com @resolver1.opendns.com | awk '{ print $1"/32" }'`
+- deploying from home?
+This should be your public IP address with a /32 suffix.

 **kms_manager**